BELYAGOUBIABDELILAH/prompt-feed/README.md

 Welcome to the **Daily Prompt Drop**!
 This repository is your ultimate, constantly updating collection of high-quality prompts engineered for Large Language Models like ChatGPT, Claude, and Gemini.

-> **The Goal:** A daily-refreshed, meticulously categorized library of prompts designed to help you get the absolute best out of AI.
+> **The Goal:** A daily-refreshed, meticulously categorized library of prompts designed to help you get the absolute best out of AI .

 ---